lugolabs/tabular/README.md

 #### `Sort`

-It turns table headings into links for sorting
+It turns table headings into links for sorting.
+Sort makes use of the `sort` flag on `columns` option to decide which column to apply sorting to.

 #### `Search`